How to reclaim VAT you've paid in another EU country if you’re registered for VAT in the UK.

 - less than 3 months, unless that’s all that’s left of the calendar year

-Evidence needed for claims
+Evidence you need for claims

 - purchases or imports less than €1,000